 Pheburane® Expanded Coverage with Commercial and Government (Medicaid) Payers

-/EIN News/ -- PRINCETON, NJ, 17 mai 2023 (GLOBE NEWSWIRE) -- Medunik USA (member of Duchesnay Pharmaceutical Group) is pleased to announce that Pheburane® is now covered with preferred status at key pharmacy benefit managers (PBMs), representing >30% of commercial lives, as well as with other commercial plans and state Medicaid programs.
+/EIN News/ -- PRINCETON, NJ, May 17, 2023 (GLOBE NEWSWIRE) -- Medunik USA (member of Duchesnay Pharmaceutical Group) is pleased to announce that Pheburane® is now covered with preferred status at key pharmacy benefit managers (PBMs), representing >30% of commercial lives, as well as with other commercial plans and state Medicaid programs.

 Pheburane® is an innovative, palatable formulation of sodium phenylbutyrate (NaPB) with a special coating designed to mask the awful taste of NaPB.
 Pheburane® is indicated as adjunctive therapy to standard of care, which includes dietary management, for the chronic management of adult and pediatric patients with urea cycle disorders (UCDs) involving deficiencies of carbamylphosphate synthetase (CPS), ornithine transcarbamylase (OTC) or argininosuccinate synthetase (AS).
 Pheburane® is not indicated for the treatment of acute hyperammonemia which can be life-threatening and requires emergency medical treatment.
 The most common side effects associated with sodium phenylbutyrate are menstrual dysfunction, decreased appetite, body odor and bad taste or taste aversion.1